MichalRymarski/KotlinFullStack/README.md

 # KotlinFullStack
 Backend and Frontend written fully in Kotlin.
-I'm using Kotlin HTML DSL for HTML generation with HTMX, Bootstrap and Tailwind.
-I use JS only when i really need to
+My tech stack is :
+- Tailwind CSS for styling my components,
+- HTMX for network calls,
+- Alphine JS for component reactivity,
+- Ktor for backend,
+- Kotlin HTML DSL  for generating HTML.

+The idea is to not write anything beside the Kotlin code needed for HTML generation.
+I embed Tailwind classes , Alpine and HTMX attributes inside the Kotlin code to make reusable, styled and reactive components.
+This project is a Youtube clone.